There is no psychiatrist in the world like a puppy licking your face. —Ben Williams

 The benefits of having a dog are numerous.
 But it’s important to remember that sharing your life with a pooch (or any other animal, for that matter) is a two-way street.

 There’s a lot of focus of what animals can do for our emotional wellbeing, but what about theirs?
 Weirdly, people still ask if animals have feelings or if they can express emotions.

 I know, right!?

 Seriously?
 You just have to look at videos like this one to see that they clearly do.
 I mean, just look at that face.

 In The Emotional Lives of Animals, Marc Bekoff shares extraordinary stories of animal joy, empathy, grief, embarrassment, anger, and love.

 Backed by scientific research, the book confirms what common sense and experience have long implied.
 Animals do feel.
 Deeply and profoundly.

 Getting a pet isn’t just a nice to have.
-You’re not acquiring a possession, you’re inviting another living being to share your home.
+You’re not acquiring a possession, you’re inviting another living being into your home and more importantly, your life.

-You have a responsibility to take care of it just like you would another human.
+You have a responsibility to take care of them just like you would another human.
 Better, actually, since they can’t open the fridge and make dinner for themselves.